INDEPENDENT BANK COMMUNITY GRANTS

 - Capital costs (brick and mortar, the purchase of capital equipment, or other capital projects)

-To receive email updates about our program and future funding opportunities, please subscribe to our newsletter.
+To receive updates about our program and keep up with the lastest developments regarding future funding opportunities, please subscribe to our grant mailing list.